fivar-rox/Olx-clone-IITG/README.md

 ## Future features in queue for next version
 (in Jan 2023 probably)
-* Enabling and configuring anonymous proxies to sellers and buyers for every transactions
+* Enabling and configuring anonymous proxies to sellers and buyers for every transactions.
+(Generated using a probability table from a names database taken from a foriegn source).
-* Providing a interface to negotiate and bid prices among buyers and seller involving only numbers, not test messages
+* Providing a interface to negotiate and bid prices among buyers and seller involving only numbers, without any test messages.
 * Encorporating a rating and star system to encourage users to sell un-need products for the benefit of community.
+(Encourages users).
+Code components are ready, integration is pending.

 ## Tech Stack